cyverse-gis/data2science/README.md

 <br/>

-4. Start Jupyter Notebook in VSCode
+4. Start Jupyter Notebook in VSCode with the `lettuce_detecto.ipynb` notebook

-5. Choose the
+5. Choose the `lettuce_detecto` kernel
 <br/>

 ## QGIS Plugin